status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

 !!! note
     If you mute all Status app notifications, you're also muting notifications that appear on your screen and disappear shortly after.

-## Customize direct messages notifications
+## Customize direct message notifications

 === "Mobile"